behu-kea/first-semester-java/projects/hangman.md

 The requirements are:

-- Read words from a list of words.
+- Read words from a list of words in a file.

   - The game has 2 settings "Easy" or "Hard"
   - Easy only has words that are equal to or less than 5 characters